43 Best door ideas – internal doors, front doors, service doors and more

 The material around your door is called the door trim or door casing, and you might also hear it called molding.
 Get ideas on how to update your door trim.

 29. Fancy trim door

 Framing your door properly is important not only to conceal the seams and transitions between your doorjamb and the wall but also to enhance the visual beauty of your doorway.
-An ornate doorway moulding will add plenty of visual interest to a space.
+An ornate doorway molding will add plenty of visual interest to a space.